mainmatter/playbook/project-flow/full-service/README.md

 We will prepare a list of feature definitions, each of those consisting of:

-- a description of the user using the feature, their characteristics and motivations
+- a description of the users using the feature, their characteristics and motivations
 - a textual description of the feature, the steps and the outcome
 - a low-fidelity flow diagram showing transitions between steps of the feature